 The Burnous

-The burnous, a traditional Tunisian garment typically crafted from wool or camel hair, reflects a rich nomadic heritage.
+The burnous, a traditional Tunisian clothing typically crafted from wool or camel hair, reflects a rich nomadic heritage.
 Worn primarily by men, the burnous is a long, hooded cloak with a loose fit, providing warmth and protection from the elements.

 The hood can be pulled up to shield the wearer’s head and face from harsh weather conditions, making it ideal for the desert climate of Tunisia.
 Often white or off-white, the burnous may feature decorative elements such as colorful tassels or geometric patterns stitched with Tunisian embroidery techniques.